imanzaf/ADX_Financial_Analysis/README.md

 # ADX Equity Market Analysis

-This repository hosts notebooks from my Equity Research project.
-The project focused on the quantitative and qualitative analysis of the Abu Dhabi Securities Exchange (ADX), comparing the top 5 companies (by market cap) on the exchange in August 2021.
+This repository hosts notebooks from an Equity Research project.
+The project required the quantitative and qualitative analysis of the Abu Dhabi Securities Exchange (ADX), comparing the top 5 companies (by market cap) on the exchange in August 2021.

 N.B.
-Plotly graphs may not stay persistent in the notebooks uploaded to github, use the links below to view them in the jupyter nb viewer
+Plotly graphs may not appear in the notebooks in this repository, the links below can be used to view them in the jupyter nb viewer

 <br/>